grandjeanlab/StandardRat/README.md

 *Shimming*
 Shimming with MAPSHIM following B0 maps acquisition.
-Shimming is performed on an ellipsoid (*optional, PV6 and above*) or rectangle/square voxel into the cerebrum.(reference images pending).
+Shimming is performed on an ellipsoid (*optional, PV6 and above*) or rectangle/square voxel into the cerebrum.(see image below).
 It is recommended to run a single volume GE-EPI scan to ensure distortions are minimal before running the full GE-EPI functional scan.
 Shimming performance can be tested using a PRESS voxel (*5 x 5 x 5 mm, centered in the cerebrum*) and measuring line width.